What is a knee MRI?

 The MRI machine is a tight, enclosed space.
 If you’re claustrophobic or scared of small spaces, be sure to talk with your doctor about your options.
 They may give you a sedative to help relax.
-In extreme cases, your doctor may opt for an “open” MRI where the machine is not as close to your body.
+If your claustrophobia is severe, your doctor may opt for an “open” MRI.
+This type of MRI uses a machine that doesn’t enclose your body.

 An MRI machine looks like a giant wheel.
 The center is open so a flat table can slide in and out of the machine.
 The rounded, wheel-like part sends out the magnetic and radio waves used to produce images of your body.

 You’ll lie on your back or side on a padded table.
 The technician may use pillows or straps to make your knee more comfortable during the test.
 This will also help keep your leg still so the machine can take the clearest images.

 The technician will then slide you into the machine feet first.
 They’ll tell you when to hold still and hold your breath.
 These instructions will be given over a microphone, since the technician will be in a separate room, watching the monitors as they collect images.

 You won’t feel the machine working, but there may be some loud noises, such as clacks or thuds, and possibly a whirring noise.
 The technician may give you earplugs or provide music.

 The test typically takes between 30 minutes to an hour.
-Once the right images have been recorded, you’ll be free to change back into your regular clothes and go about your day.
+Once the technician has recorded the images they need, you’ll be free to change back into your clothes and go about your day.

-A radiologist will review your knee MRI scans and give them to your doctor.
+A radiologist will review your knee MRI scans and give the results to your doctor.

 MRI images are black and white.
 Abnormalities may appear as bright white spots.
 These indicate areas where the contrast dye has collected due to enhanced cell activity.